 - Refined sugar-free

-- They are also naturally gluten-free and mostly healthy if you use the best quality ingredients and we only need 4 here not counting the chocolate as this is optional.
-If you follow gluten free diet, check the oats for a GF certified labels.
+- They are also naturally gluten-free and mostly healthy if you use the best quality ingredients.
+We only need four here, not counting the chocolate, which is optional.
+If you follow a gluten-free diet, check the oats for GF certified labels.

 Freezing and Storing Instructions